35th Annual Environmental Permitting Summer School

 Marco Island, FL 34145

-Attorneys Lawrence Sellers, Rafe Petersen, Roger Sims, Beth Rothenberg, Lawrence Curtin and Alan Krischer will participate at the 33rd Annual Environmental Permitting Summer School hosted by Florida Chamber of Commerce on July 16-19.
+Attorneys Lawrence Sellers, Lawrence Curtin, Alan Krischer, Rafe Petersen and Stacy Watson May will participate at the 35th Annual Environmental Permitting Summer School hosted by Florida Chamber of Commerce on July 21-23.
 This event will discuss Florida’s environment, energy and growth management laws, new rules/programs and more.

-Environment Attorney Lawrence Sellers will moderate the panel “Florida’s Environment, Water Policy, The 2019 Legislature and Beyond” on July 17 from 10:30 a.m. to 12:10 p.m. and 3:30 to 5:10 p.m.
+Environment attorney Lawrence Sellers will moderate the panel "Florida's Environment, Water Policy, The 2021 Legislature and Beyond."
 This panel will look at Florida’s changing political landscape in regards to the environment and water policy issues.
-In addition, professionals will discuss the key factors within the 2019 legislation and what is expected for the 2020 session.
-View presentation materials.
+Panelists will also provide a comprehensive preview of what’s expected with respect to implementation of 2021 legislation with a look ahead to the 2022 session and beyond.

-Environment Attorney Rafe Petersen will moderate the panel “Federal Environment Regulation and Enforcement Under the Trump Administration” on July 17 from 1:30 to 3:10 p.m.
-This panel will discuss the latest changes to federal environmental policies under President Trump’s administration.
-Professionals will look at how the policies and roles of the federal agencies are adapting to the changing issues in enforcement, agency size, the extent of authority within wetlands and waters, climate change, and how state and advocacy groups are responding.
+Environment attorney Rafe Petersen will moderate a panel titled "Federal Environmental Regulation and Enforcement Update."
+Panelists will discuss the latest changes to federal environmental policies and regulation under the Biden Administration.
+This session examines how the policies and roles of the federal agencies are changing across a wide spectrum of issues such as enforcement, agency size, the extent of federal authority over wetlands and waters, and climate change.
+The panel will also discuss how the regulated community, the state and advocacy groups are responding to such changes including the potential for citizen enforcement.